I’ve revisited my old herb seasoning salt recipe — and made it even better, both in taste and nutritional benefits!

 - 1 cup sea salt

-- 2 teaspoons dried onion powder
+- 2 teaspoons onion powder

-- 1/2 teaspoon of ground rosemary
+- 1/2 teaspoon ground rosemary

 - 1/2 cup dried parsley

 - 1 to 2 teaspoons dried, ground kelp

-*Should be non-GMO strain of yeast, fed on molasses, and processed at low temperatures without chemicals)
+*Should be non-GMO strain of yeast, fed on molasses, and processed at low temperatures without chemicals.

+Combine all ingredients in blender or food processor.
 Blend to chop up the herbs and incorporate all the ingredients.
 Store in a glass jar or a salt shaker in a cool, dry place.